jreisinger/docs/data/notes/net/dns.md

 non-recursive - refers you to another server if it can't answer a query

+resolver (meaning 1) - client side software (library) doing lookups

-*Note*: resolver libraries do not understand referrals.
+* Resolver libraries do not understand referrals.
 Any local nameserver listed in a client's `resolv.conf` file must be recursive.

+resolver (meaning 2) - local nameserver (like that one you put in `/etc/resolv.conf`) for doing lookups

+* some people call it recursor or recursive resolver

 Tips and tricks
 ===============